rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Most calls to OpenMPI library are done in Python using `mpi4py <https://mpi4py.readthedocs.io>`_.
 For the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.

 .. note:: Disclaimer: even though the `yade.mpy` module provides the function :yref:`mpirun<yade.mpy.mpirun>`, which may seem as a simple replacement for `O.run()`, setting up a simulation with mpy might be deceptively triavial.
     As of now, it is anticipated that, in general, a simple replacement of "run" by "mpirun" in an arbitrary script will not speedup anything and may even fail miserably (it could be improved in the future).
-To understand why, and to tackle the problems, basic knowledge of how MPI works will certainly help (specifically `mpi4py <https://mpi4py.readthedocs.io>`_), and carefull reading of this page is mandatory.
+To understand why, and to tackle the problems, basic knowledge of how MPI works will certainly help (specifically `mpi4py <https://mpi4py.readthedocs.io>`_).
-    Suggestions on how to improve this documentation or the implementation are welcome.
-Uninformed questions might be simply ignored and be refered to this page for the time being.

 Concepts
 ________